livekit/server-sdk-go/README.md

 pcmTrack, err := lkmedia.NewPCMRemoteTrack(remoteTrack, writer, lkmedia.WithHandleJitter(false))
 ```

-**Note**: Stereo remote tracks are currently not supported, they may result in unpleasant audio.

 ## Receiving webhooks

 The Go SDK helps you to verify and decode webhook callbacks to ensure their authenticity.